kung-fu-tzu/leonov.github.io/pages/resume.md

 **Modern C++** with all its **STL**, **Boost**, atomics, compilers, and CPU-related tricks is precisely the thing I hove no idea of.

-I do understand **Ruby on Rails** with all its MVC, ActiveRecord, migrations and some more, but never had a chance to build a project up on it.
+I do understand **Ruby on Rails** with all its MVC, ActiveRecord, migrations and some more, but never had a chance to build a project up on it in production.
 Must say, that the raw Ruby language is my favorite one in many terms except performance ;)

 I hate **XSLT**.
 Period.

 Have no knowledge of **Word**, **Excel**, **PowerPoint** and so on with **Windows** included.
-Mac OS X is the only OS of mine for more than 7 years to date.
+Mac OS X is the only OS of mine for years to date.

 **Linux as a kernel** is a mystery for me.
+But I really like Linus' showing fingers :)